 Access to the site will be required from Felixstowe Road.
-The access arrangements and impact on the A12 and the A14 should be to the satisfaction of Suffolk County Council and Highways England.
-Opportunities to enhance the access to the Crematorium should be explored and will be supported.
+The access arrangements should demonstrate no severe impact on the A12 and the A14 and local road network.
+Opportunities to enhance the capacity of the Seven Hills junction and access to the Crematorium should be explored and will be supported.